rachel170/tp/docs/DeveloperGuide.md

 1. Setting the maximum number of cards that can be reviewed in a single review session.

-    1. Prerequisites: User is in Home screen or Card screen.
+    1. Prerequisites: User is in Main Mode or Card Mode.

     1. Test case: `setReviewLimit 20` <br>
        Expected: The message "Review card limit successfully updated!
 Review limit is now 20." should appear in the result display box.